 Atlanta, GA 30341

-Please mail Reservation Form and check or money order for $25 per person payable to “Magnificat Joyful Visitation” to:
+Mail-In registrations must be postmarked by August 8.
+To register by mail, send the Mail-In Reservation Form and a check or money order for $25 per person payable to “Magnificat Joyful Visitation” to:

 Magnificat Ministry